-In accordance with the provisions of Statement of Financial Accounting Standard ("SFAS") No. 133 Implementation Issue No. B36, "Embedded Derivatives: Modified Coinsurance Arrangements and Debt Instruments That Incorporate Credit Risk Exposures That Are Unrelated or Only Partially Related to the Creditworthiness of the Obligor under Those Instruments" ("Issue B36"), the Company recorded a change in value of embedded derivatives of \$2.8 million within revenues for the first quarter and \$2.1 million of related deferred acquisition costs.
+In accordance with the provisions of SFAS No. 133 Implementation Issue No. B36, "Embedded Derivatives: Modified Coinsurance Arrangements and Debt Instruments That Incorporate Credit Risk Exposures That Are Unrelated or Only Partially Related to the Creditworthiness of the Obligor under Those Instruments" ("Issue B36"), the Company recorded a change in value of embedded derivatives of \$(53.0) million and \$(57.3) million within revenues for the third quarter and first nine months of 2007, respectively, and \$(39.2) million and \$(42.6) million of related deferred acquisition costs.
 Significant fluctuations may occur as the fair value of the embedded derivatives is tied primarily to the movements in credit spreads.
+During the quarter, management estimates the weighted average asset credit spreads widened by approximately 0.30%.
+This was partially offset by a decrease in risk free interest rates (swap curve) of approximately 0.10%.
 These fluctuations have no impact on cash flows or interest spreads on the underlying treaties.
 Therefore, Company management believes it is helpful to distinguish between the effects of Issue B36 and the primary factors that drive profitability of the underlying treaties, namely investment income, fee income, and interest credited.
 Additionally, over the expected life of the underlying treaties, management expects the cumulative effect of Issue B36 to be immaterial.